awsdocs/aws-glue-developer-guide/doc_source/define-crawler.md

 ## Include and Exclude Patterns<a name="crawler-data-stores-exclude"></a>

-When evaluating what to include or exclude in a crawl, a crawler starts by evaluating the required include path for Amazon S3 and relational data stores\.
-For every data store that you want to crawl, you must specify a single include path\.
+When evaluating what to include or exclude in a crawl, a crawler starts by evaluating the required include path\.
+For Amazon S3, MongoDB, Amazon DocumentDB \(with MongoDB compatibility\), and relational data stores, you must specify an include path\.

-For Amazon S3 data stores, the syntax is `bucket-name/folder-name/file-name.ext`\.
+For Amazon S3 data stores, include path syntax is `bucket-name/folder-name/file-name.ext`\.
 To crawl all objects in a bucket, you specify just the bucket name in the include path\.
+The exclude pattern is relative to the include path

+For MongoDB and Amazon DocumentDB \(with MongoDB compatibility\), the syntax is `database/collection`\.

 For JDBC data stores, the syntax is either `database-name/schema-name/table-name` or `database-name/table-name`\.
 The syntax depends on whether the database engine supports schemas within a database\.
 For example, for database engines such as MySQL or Oracle, don't specify a `schema-name` in your include path\.
 You can substitute the percent sign \(`%`\) for a schema or table in the include path to represent all schemas or all tables in a database\.
 You cannot substitute the percent sign \(`%`\) for database in the include path\.
+The exclude path is relative to the include path\.
+For example, to exclude a table in your JDBC data store, type the table name in the exclude path\.

 A crawler connects to a JDBC data store using an AWS Glue connection that contains a JDBC URI connection string\.
 The crawler only has access to objects in the database engine using the JDBC user name and password in the AWS Glue connection\. *The crawler can only create tables that it can access through the JDBC connection\.* After the crawler accesses the database engine with the JDBC URI, the include path is used to determine which tables in the database engine are created in the Data Catalog\.
 For example, with MySQL, if you specify an include path of `MyDatabase/%`, then all tables within `MyDatabase` are created in the Data Catalog\.
 When accessing Amazon Redshift, if you specify an include path of `MyDatabase/%`, then all tables within all schemas for database `MyDatabase` are created in the Data Catalog\.
 If you specify an include path of `MyDatabase/MySchema/%`, then all tables in database `MyDatabase` and schema `MySchema` are created\.